 My vision however was that if you created this environment, singers would pay a reasonable cover charge when they saw the value in plying their craft, practicing, in a real club.
 They did.
 If you pushed for real singers, regular audience members would attend, they did.
 And, in creating this network, many musicians would play there for reasonable fees, because the networking would lead to more jobs, it did.
 Any many of the performers booked their gigs at the Gardenia which helped sustain the club as well.

-It’s eighteen years later, and it is the longest running open mic in Los Angeles.
+It’s nineteen years later, and it is the longest running open mic in the country.
 I’ve handed the night off to a Keri Kelsey so I can pursue other challenges.
 I am so grateful to her for taking the torch and continuing on…I loved the years we spent working together and the work she is doing now.
 Keep going doll! 🙂

 I still attend the night, along with other passionate people, knowing it is sustainable, and doesn’t have to be that neat little music show that we loved, that disappeared after six months.